-Using the PWM approach, the fan voltage is modulated at a 50% duty cycle, with most of the 12V being dropped across the fan.
-With 50% duty cycle, the fan draws a RMS current of 110 mA and an average current of 72 mA.
-Using a MOSFET with a $1\Omega~R{DS(on)}$ (a fairly typical value for this low current), the power dissipation in the drive element would be: 12 mW (Irms2 $R{DS(on)}$).
-Using a standard 2N2222A NPN transistor (assuming a Vce-sat of 0.8V), the power dissipation would be 58 mW (Iavg Vce-sat).
+Using the PWM approach, the fan voltage is modulated at a 50% duty cycle with most of the 12V being dropped across the fan.
+With 50% duty cycle, the fan draws an RMS current of 110 mA and an average current of 72 mA.
+Using a MOSFET with a 1 $\Omega R{DS(on)}$ (a fairly typical value for this low current), the power dissipation in the drive element would be: 12 mW (Irms \ RDS(on)).
+Using a standard 2N2222A NPN transistor (assuming a Vce-sat of 0.8V), the power dissipation would be 58 mW (Iavg\ Vce-sat).

-The PWM approach to fan speed control results in much less power dissipation in the drive element.
-This allows smaller devices to be used and will not require special heatsinking to remove the power being dissipated in the package.
+The PWM approach to fan speed control results in much less power dissipation in the drive element, allowing smaller devices to be used while not requiring special heatsinking to remove the power being dissipated in the package.